valeriosillari/roman-quiz-nuxt/README.md

 - set prettier

-- set more abstract logic for modals (not dialog maybe)
+- set btn restart on gameOver and EndGame for better UX